All Episodes

 It's in Moscow.

-Well, they boasted their deep ties to Russian intelligence and the Clinton Foundation themselves, it is all in Peter Schweitzer's book.
+Well, they boasted their deep ties to Russian intelligence and the Clinton Foundation themselves.

-You know, they ended up taking the money from Russian officials and Putin connected oligarchs.
+You know, they ended up taking the money from Russian officials and Putin-connected oligarchs.

 They took donations from all these other people associated with Vladimir Putin.

-The Clinton Foundation scored 145 million dollars in donations from nine shareholders in a Canadian uranium company, Uranium One, that happened to be sold to the Russian government in 2010 while Hillary's Secretary of State.
+The Clinton Foundation scored $145 million in donations from nine shareholders in a Canadian uranium company, Uranium One, that happened to be sold to the Russian government in 2010 while Hillary's Secretary of State, that deal needed the approval of federal agencies, including the Hillary Clinton State Department.

 In other words, what is uranium for?